BugSunFish/Amogus-VOTV-command/README.md

-# amogus
-`amogus` command from Voice Of The Void for Windows
+# amogus command from Voice Of The Void for Windows

 ![alt text](https://github.com/BugSunFish/amogus/blob/main/amogus.jpg)